HISvessel/MoveRight/Stage_2-Project_Charter_Development/README.md

 This is the second stage of the final project, where we are more focused on the technical and planning development of the final product to resent on demo day for Nov 14, 2025.
 To structure our project more concisey, we took the phases approach to divide how the idea and product development are going to be staged throughout its various phases.
+To accomplish our goal, we will create a Project Charter, as a high level technical guide that will contain all pertinent information regarding the outcome of our final project and the development of phases and stages that will occur up until the final day.

 Project Management
 PM is the activity of creating and developing ideas tactics and techniques aimed at fulfilling or completing a measurable and specific goal to contribute to the succesful completion of a project or project portfolio.
 This has become an essential part to any project, for creating general and particular goals, setting timelines, setting up small and large hauls of tasks and goals to accomplish and scaling development in a precise fashion, ensuring you get quality control and an increased chance of success.